SUMIYA7/DisneyDolls/README.md

 5.

 ## Live Site ##
-You can view the live site of Cooking Studio at https://disneydolls-c1aec.web.app
+You can view the live site of Cooking Studio at: https://disneydolls-c1aec.web.app